LawyerK/3D_Demo/README.md

 - `T` to toggle daylight cycle
     - When off, it is forced to a constant point during the day.

-The physics simulation is implemented using semester 1 physics concepts, namely kinematics.
-The kinematics equations used are technically invalidated due to the inclusion of a retarding drag force, however testing has showed that above 5 discrete steps per second (FPS), it is still a very solid approximation.
+The physics simulation mirrors Newtonian mechanics and is implemented using the [Velocity Verlet integration technique](https://en.wikipedia.org/wiki/Verlet_integration#Velocity_Verlet).
+Collision detection and resolution is implemented using the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem#Use_in_collision_detection).